Get

 Let’s begin with a simple command like “sit.”

 Approach your cat with the clicker in one hand and a treat in the other.
 Hold the treat up to your cat’s nose.
-As it begins to sniff, move the treat from his nose to just between his ears.
-As it follows with its eyes and nose, it will naturally sit.
+As your cat begins to sniff, move the treat from their nose to just between their ears.
+Since they will follow with their eyes and nose, they will naturally sit.

 calico cat standing up_Andriy Blokhin, Shutterstock